Joe Carstairs

 Marion Barbara 'Joe' Carstairs (1 February 1900 – 18 December 1993) was a wealthy British power boat racer known for her speed, eccentric lifestyle, and gender nonconformity.
-In the 1920s she was known as the ‘fastest woman on water’.
+In the 1920s, she was known as the ‘fastest woman on water’.

 Biography

-Carstairs was born in 1900 in Mayfair, London, England, the child of Frances (Fannie) Evelyn Bostwick, an American heiress who was the second child of Jabez Bostwick and his wife Helen.
+Carstairs was born in 1900 in Mayfair, London, the child of Frances (Fannie) Evelyn Bostwick, an American heiress who was the second child of Jabez Bostwick and his wife Helen.
 Joe Carstairs' legal father was Scottish army officer Captain Albert Carstairs, first of the Royal Irish Rifles and later the Princess of Wales's Own.
 Captain Carstairs re-enlisted with the Army the week before Joe was born; he and Evelyn divorced soon afterwards.
 At least one biographer has suggested that the captain may not have been Joe's biological father.

 Carstairs' mother, an alcoholic and drug addict, later married Captain Francis Francis, with whom she had two more children, Evelyn (Sally) Francis and Francis Francis Jr. (Frank).
 She divorced Captain Francis to marry French count Roger de Périgny in 1915, but eventually left him because of his infidelity.
-Her fourth and last husband, whom she married in 1920, was Serge Voronoff, a Russian–French surgeon who become famous in the 1920s and 1930s for his practice of transplanting monkey testicle tissue into male humans for the claimed purpose of rejuvenation.
+Her fourth and last husband, whom she married in 1920, was Serge Voronoff, a Russian–French surgeon who became famous in the 1920s and 1930s for his practice of transplanting monkey testicle tissue into male humans for the claimed purpose of rejuvenation.
 For some years Evelyn had believed in Voronoff's theories, and she funded his research and acted as his laboratory assistant at the Collège de France in Paris.
 Evelyn died in March 1921.

-Carstairs had a rocky relationship with her mother, who sent her to boarding school in Connecticut at the age of 11, due to her rebellious behaviour.
+Carstairs had a rocky relationship with her mother, who sent her to the Low-Heywood School for Girls, a boarding school in Stamford, Connecticut, at the age of 11 due to her rebellious behaviour.